-- a) On which software is the system based (i.e. Oracle, Fox Pro, MS Access, MS excel, MS Word, other?). - b) In case you use a manual information management system, please provide details. - c) In case your "internal" database(s) is/are different from the publicly available database(s), please provide details on both, - d) Describe which activities of the genebank are covered by the system.
+- b) In case you use a manual information management system, please provide details. - c) In case your "internal" database(s) is/are different from the publicly available database(s), please provide details on both, d) Describe which activities of the genebank are covered by the system.
+Year of acquisition, donor, year of planting, year of uprooting, location in the collection.